nazimboudeffa/blog-nuxt2/README.md

 Dedicated Code Blog, made with NUXT, to be used in [GitHub.com/DZair.DEV](https://github.com/dzairdev)

-The actual deployed branch is `html`
+The deployed branch when it's on maintenance is `html`